PJM Glossary

 Secondary Reserve

 Reserve capability that can be converted fully into energy within a 10- to 30-minute interval following the request of PJM.
-Equipment providing Secondary Reserve need not be electrically synchronized to the power system.
+Equipment providing secondary reserve need not be electrically synchronized to the power system.

 Secondary Transmission Provider (Reseller, or Secondary Provider)